Jesse Handsley: Expedition of the Heroic Age

 The Discovery Expedition was undertaken during the Heroic Age of Antarctic Exploration.
 Setting sail in 1901, Discovery arrived in Antarctica in early 1902 establishing a base at McMurdo Sound.
 The purpose of the expedition was to undertake scientific and exploratory research and sledging journeys.

 A hut (known as the Discovery Hut) was erected, intended as accommodation for the men but it proved to be too cold so the ship became their living quarters and base camp.

 Around a dozen names have been found at the Discovery Hut, among these are Weller, Cross and Handsley, all from Scott's original Discovery expedition.

-On the voyage to Antarctica, sea water seeped into the ship's hold and a well received joke during a show put on in the Discovery Hut was "what vegetable did the Discovery bring from England'?", "The Dundee Leak".
-The condition of food stored in the hold was checked on a daily basis.

-During the winter of 1902 the ship became frozen into the ice.
+On the voyage to Antarctica, sea water seeped into the ship's hold and a well-received joke during a show put on in the Discovery Hut which was "What vegetable did the Discovery bring from England'?", "The Dundee Leak".
+The condition of food stored in the hold was checked daily.
+During the winter of 1902, the ship became frozen into the ice.
 The relief ship SY Morning arrived with supplies and several of Discovery's crew returned to England aboard the Morning, although the majority remained and the expedition was extended for another season.

 In late 1903 the Morning returned with the Terra Nova with explicit orders to bring back all the expedition members if the Discovery could not be freed.
 The Discovery crew sighted the two relief ships on 5 January 1904.

-Scott and his crew did not relish the prospect of abandoning Discovery, their home for the last three years and set about releasing her with renewed efforts.
-Discovery finally broke free and the three ships left Antarctica together.
+Scott and his crew did not relish the prospect of abandoning Discovery, their home for the last three years, and set about releasing her with renewed efforts.
+Discovery finally broke free, and the three ships left Antarctica together.

-The voyage from Antarctica was fraught with danger but the expedition finally reached London and the crew were welcomed as heroes.
+The voyage from Antarctica was fraught with danger, but the expedition finally reached London, and the crew were welcomed as heroes.
 They were viewed as pilgrims of the historic age.

 The Discovery, built in Dundee, had many uses in later years including use by the Boy Scouts/Sea Cadets.
-The ship was saved from the breakers yard in 1979 and restored and is now the centrepiece of Dundee's visitor attraction at Discovery Point, Dundee.
+The ship was saved from the breaker's yard in 1979, restored, is now the centrepiece of Dundee's visitor attraction at Discovery Point, Dundee.